Nenu Meeku Telusa?

 Nenu Meeku Telusa? is a 2008 Indian Telugu-language psychological thriller film directed by Ajay Sastry and produced by Lakshmi Manchu.
-The film stars Manoj Manchu, Sneha Ullal and Riya Sen while Nassar and Brahmanandam play supporting roles The film's songs are composed by Achu with score by Dharan and the duo Santhosh–Shakti.
+The film stars the latter's brother Manoj Manchu alongside Sneha Ullal and Riya Sen, while Nassar and Brahmanandam play supporting roles.
+The film's songs are composed by Achu with score by Dharan and the duo Santhosh–Shakti.

 Dubbed in Tamil as Ennai Theriyuma? in 2009, the film is inspired from 1994 Hollywood movie Clean Slate.

 Plot

-Aditya is a short-term memory loss patient.
+Aditya (Machu Manoj) is a short-term memory loss patient.
 He suffers a brain-damaging accident in which his father dies.
 In order to continue with his day-to-day activities, he depends on an audio cassette timed every morning by himself the previous night.
 His uncle and his doctor are the only people who know about his medical condition.
-Aditya has a girlfriend named Madhumitha.
+Aditya has a girlfriend named Madhumitha (Riya sen).
 He has two important rules in his everyday regimen.
 The first rule is not to get drunk outside, and the second rule is that no matter where he goes, he has to ensure that he sleeps only in his home.
 He has to listen the tape in the next morning or else he will not remember anything.

 One day, all of Aditya's friends in the office call him to a party and force him to drink.
 Aditya gets fully drunk and wakes up in his bedroom the next morning, but the tape he uses everyday to refresh his memory is erased, and he has no clue who did it.
 He starts to reconstruct his memories by whatever is available in his sight.
 As he starts to leave his flat, the police comes and interrogates him and asks him that he has complained about a missing car.
 As Aditya does not remember, he denies giving a complaint; however, the police finds the car in the basement parking.
 They open the car and find Aditya's uncle's dead body in the car's trunk.
 Aditya gets arrested.
 The police initially thinks that he is lying, but eventually when he is submitted to court, the judge submits him for medical examination, and they come to understand that he is a short-term memory loss patient.
-As the case is still not solved, police officer Anjali takes up the case by specially requesting the DGP.
+As the case is still not solved, police officer Anjali (Sneha Ullal) takes up the case by specially requesting the DGP.